 Inconsistent herring yields had rendered the Fraserburgh site unprofitable, and it was closed with the loss of 190 jobs in 1958.

 Maconochie Brothers became loss-making, and the company was acquired by H S Whiteside, the manufacturer of Sun-Pat peanut butter, in 1958.
-H S Whiteside was considered a business-turnaround specialist.
+H S Whiteside had a reputation as a business-turnaround specialist.

 At some point mangoes were removed from the Pan Yan Pickle recipe, presumably in order to lower production costs.